-The fear of cholesterol is all around us.
-This fear has unfairly removed egg yolks from the plates.
+The fear of cholesterol is all around, especially among Greeks!
+How did this become the number one health concern?
+This fear has unfairly removed egg yolks from many plates.
 The saddest thing about this is that many people don’t give egg yolks to their children.
-Now, this is totally unfair!
-The egg is a complete food!
+Now, this is a nutritional crime!
+When we look at the nutrients, an egg is a complete food!
 It contains proteins of high biological value, vitamins and trace elements.
 It also contains calcium, phosphorus, sodium, potassium, vitamin A, B12, folic acid and iron.
 Eggs are not only nutritious but also quite affordable.
 Wouldn’t you agree that this is a very important aspect of a healthy approach to nutrition?
 You might be surprised, but some of the healthiest foods in the world cost less.

 In recent years, fellow nutritionists and doctors tried to persuade people that this fear is unsubstantiated.
 The British Heart Foundation announced in 2007 that they are cancelling the recommendation to restrict egg consumption to 3 times per week.
 This is because many studies show us that consuming eggs does not influence cholesterol production.
 According to new data, eggs contain low amounts of cholesterol.
 At the same time, they contain large amounts of vitamins.
 In particular, an egg contains 13% less cholesterol and 64% more vitamin D than we thought.

-During consulting, (You can consult me, anytime, by contacting me here) many of my clients told me that they are avoiding to eat eggs.
-Some of them consume only the egg whites.
-“It will raise their cholesterol levels” – they claim.
-Do you know what will raise your cholesterol levels?
+During consulting, (You can book a Keto Mediterranean consultation here) many of my clients tell me they are avoiding eggs.
+Some of them consume only egg whites.
+“It will raise my cholesterol levels” – they fear.
+Do you know what will destroy your blood lipids profile?
 Carbohydrates!
-And to be precise – the sugar will do it.
+And to be precise – the sugar.
 Cholesterol that we consume from food is not the main factor which raises cholesterol levels in your blood.
 If you want to blame “somebody”, blame the CARBS!

 We need more choline